 It was the best hour I spent in 2018.
-Now I'm off to change my job title. ■ by Vicky Gillan
+Now I'm off to change my job title.

 Don't worry about whether you should focus on brand purpose or distinctiveness.
 Concentrate instead on brand meaning; what do you stand for and what do you deliver?